LookAtMe-Genius-Cameraman/T_System/README.md

             Parallel connected sources.
     - Internal Cooler
         -
-            A micro fan for falling down the cpu temperature.
+            2 pieces 30x30x10mm micro fan and the aluminyum block for falling down the cpu temperature.
     - Local Network Management
         -
             Scan the around networks.
 If there is no network connection become an Access Point and serve Remote UI ınternally.